scgenomics/scgenomics-public.github.io/README.md

 -->

+**Note: this repo has moved to https://bitbucket.org/princessmaximacenter/intro_scrnaseq_course/src/main/ on 19 Nov 2025**

 This is the public version of the website we used for the course.
 It contains all the code, but no data, nor images.